Fairview, Dublin: Amenities

 St Vincent's Hospital was founded by the Daughters of Charity in 1857.
 Located on Richmond Road, it provides psychiatric services for the northeast quadrant of Dublin city.

 Parks

 Fairview Park (Páirc Fionnradharc) has playing fields, a children's playground and tree-lined walks.
-Originally a tidal mud flat which was used for land fill in the early 1900s, the park was developed in the late 1920s and bye laws were formally adopted by Dublin Corporation in 1934.
 The River Tolka runs right past the park, Clontarf Road DART station is located near the park, and across the railway line there is a 400-metre athletics track and a Comhaltas Ceoltóirí Éireann hall.